tobyatgithub/at-gui-gu-full-react/P67-70-github-search-case/README.md

 5. (P68) set up proxy (via `package.json` or use the `setupProxy.js`)

-> note: if the proxy server not working properly, can move forward with using the github api with adding timeout on `axios` calls to avoid potential api lock out.
+> note: if the proxy server not working properly, can move forward with using the github api.

+6. (P69) pass user data from search component to list component (users and setUsers)

+7. (P70) add loading and welcome words.

 ## Solution